rubythedev/rubythedev.github.io/README.md

 # Hi, I'm Ruby!

-## Data Scientist | Avid Programmer | Inspiring Leader
+## Data Scientist | Programmer | Inspiring Leader

-I am a **recent graduate from Colby College** passionate about leveraging my knowledge in **data analytics** and **programming** to extract meaningful insights and solve real-world problems.
-I have completed various coding projects, from creating visual art with the Turtle graphics library to implementing machine learning algorithms in Python for email data analysis.
-I aim to blend creativity with technical proficiency in my current projects, focusing on combining machine learning algorithms in business analytics to deliver valuable, easily digestible insights.
+I am a **recent graduate from Colby College** with a passion for leveraging my expertise in **data analytics** and **programming** to extract meaningful insights and solve real-world problems.
+I have worked on various coding projects, including creating visual art with **Python** using the Turtle graphics library, implementing **machine learning** algorithms in **Python** for email classification and face identification, and analyzing large datasets using **SQL, Python, SPSS, Google Sheets**.
+Additionally, I have experience creating **interactive dashboards** with **Tableau** to visualize data, track key metrics, and support decision-making processes.

+Currently, I am focused on blending creativity with technical proficiency by applying **data-driven approaches** to deliver valuable, easily digestible insights and solutions that drive impactful decisions.

 ---